-LVT 2015 r 2014 rosé In the same ownership as the Château de Vaudieu at Châteauneuf-du-Pape.
+LVT 2019 r 2014 rosé In the same ownership as the Château de Vaudieu at Châteauneuf-du-Pape.
 Recent improvement, with richer wines, the crop later picked than in the past.
 Modern leaning under the keen guidance of Laurent Brechet's motivated younger brother, Julien.
-There are now three Gigondas - the classic (which can therefore be a bit bare due to the other wines' existence), and the small production Le Lieu Dit . . . and La Colline.
-The 2015 classic was ***, the La Colline ****
+There are now as many as six Gigondas, with a play made around single variety wines that cover Grenache, Syrah and Mourvèdre, and plot-specific wines.
+It's easy to be confused by all this.

-LVT 2014 r The switched-on owner Philippe Cartoux is married to the also switched-on owner of Domaine de Montvac at Vacqueyras.
+LVT 2018 r The switched-on owner Philippe Cartoux is married to the also switched-on owner of Domaine de Montvac at Vacqueyras.
 There can be great fruit in the Côtes du Rhône.
 The style is for clear fruit, unfussy drinking on the Gigondas Les Grames, with the Gigondas Les Blâches, mostly from 1965-1970 Grenache, a more punchy wine, **** in 2018 and 2016

-LVT 2014 r 2010 rosé A domaine accentuating elegance.
+LVT 2018 r 2010 rosé A domaine accentuating elegance.
 Jérome Boudier has worked in large enterprises around the Southern Rhône, including Costières de Nimes, Laudun and the Cellier des Princes.
 His vineyards are at altitude near the Dentelles, and the first wines are rather promising.
 His parents are olive growers near Puyméras.
 His first vintage was 2006.
 Good new Côtes du Rhône red since 2009, note.
 Riasing has been extended since 2013, and the wines are showing increased depth.